jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ![](/assets/2022/06/JMC_Profile_inlined_noInlining1.png)

-We found our `computeX` methods and if expand one node:
+We found our `computeX` methods and if we expand one node:

 ![](/assets/2022/06/JMC_Profile_inlined_noInlining2.png)